 A-Frame is a group of bits.
-Each frame starts with a bit pattern and ends with another bit pattern, named as start and end patterns, respectively.
-The framing is over a point to point physical channel.
+Each frame starts with a bit pattern and ends with another bit pattern, known as start and end patterns, respectively.
+The framing is over a point-to-point physical channel.
 Each frame in the data link layer has checksum bits for error control.

 Error Control :

 The frame may get corrupted because of the noise in the physical channel.
 The data link layer ensures reliable delivery of the frames from source to destination.
 For that, it adds the checksum bits to the frames.
-On the receiver, the checksum bits are again calculated from the received frame.
-If checksum bits are different from received, the fame is marked a corrupted, and the sender will retransmit the same frame.
+The checksum bits are again calculated from the received frame on the receiver.
+If checksum bits are different from the received, the frame is marked as corrupted, and the sender will retransmit the same frame.

-The flow control is the process of restricting the fast sender when the receiver is slow.
-The flow control enables reliable and fast communication when the sender and receiver have differences in the processing capability.
-The most straightforward flow control protocol is the stop and wait.
-Where the sender sends a network packet and waits for an acknowledge.
+Flow control restricts the fast sender when the receiver is slow.
+The flow control enables reliable and fast communication when the sender and receiver have differences in processing capability.
+The most straightforward flow control protocol is the stop-and-wait, where the sender sends a network packet and waits for an acknowledgment.

 Shared channel access control:

 Access control is the process of getting access to the channel when there are multiple users of the channel.
 The process is called medium access control.
-If there will be no access control, then there are chances of collision if more than one user tries to access the shared channel or medium.
-There are various protocols for access the underlying channel or medium.
+If there is no access control, then there are chances of collision if more than one user tries to access the shared channel or medium.
+There are various protocols for accessing the underlying channel or medium.

 What are the Protocols in the data links layer?

 The OSI model provides the guidelines for the data link layer.
-Actual protocols are developed for specific use for the communication network.
+Actual protocols are developed for specific use in the communication network.
 Following is the list of protocols from the reference.

 - SDLC (Synchronous Data Link Protocol)